 9 Rosenberger v.
 Rectors and Visitors of the University of Virginia, 515 U.S. 819 (1995) (University of Virginia violated the free speech and association rights of a religious student group when it denied a religious student publication the same funding available to sixteen other nonreligious student publications); Bd. of Educ. v.
 Mergens, 496 U.S. 226 (1990) (applying Widmar analysis to public secondary schools); Lamb's Chapel v.
-Center Moriches Union Free School Dist.,508 U.S. 384 (1993) (requiring school district to allow a religious community group access to a school auditorium in the evening); Good News Club v.
+Center Moriches Union Free School Dist., 508 U.S. 384 (1993) (requiring school district to allow a religious community group access to a school auditorium in the evening); Good News Club v.
 Milford Central School, 533 U.S. 98 (2001)(requiring school district to allow a religious community group access to elementary school after school).
 In 1984, Congress applied Widmar's reasoning to public secondary schools when it enacted the Equal Access Act, 20 U.S.C. §§ 4071-74.

 10 See Michael Stokes Paulsen, A Funny Thing Happened on the Way to the Limited Public Forum: Unconstitutional Conditions on "Equal Access" for Religious Speakers and Groups, 29 U.C.
 Davis L. Rev. 653, 668-72 (1996) (detailing University of Minnesota's threat to derecognize CLS chapter because of its religious requirements); Stephen M. Bainbridge, Student Religious Organizations and University Policies Against Discrimination on the Basis of Sexual Orientation: Implications of the Religious Freedom Restoration Act, 21 J.C. & U.L.
-369 (1994)
+369 (1994) (detailing University of Illinois's threat to derecognize CLS chapter).

-It is common sense and basic religious freedom-not discrimination-for religious groups to expect their leaders to share the groups' religious beliefs.
-Nondiscrimination policies serve valuable and important purposes.
-Ironically, one of the most important purposes of a college's nondiscrimination policy is to protect religious students on campus.
+nondiscrimination policy is to protect religious students on campus.
 Something has gone seriously wrong when college administrators use nondiscrimination policies to punish religious student groups for being religious.
 Exclusion of religious student groups actually undermines the purpose of a nondiscrimination policy and the good it serves.